vinaysaiadepu/moodle-on-aws-opsworks/README.md

 ### Opsworks

 #### Stack
-- Stack name : ITM-Moodle-ops
+- Stack name : Moodle-ops
 - Region: Same as VPC/EFS/RDS
-- VPC: ITM-Moodle-ops
+- VPC: Moodle-ops
 - Default subnet Moodle Private Subnet
 - Default operating system: Amazon Linux [latest]
 - Default SSH key: [put in one of your EC2 SSH keys here, or you'll regret it when you go to troubleshoot]